 This doesn’t mean that two billion people have active TB, but that the TB bacterium lurks within their cells, waiting for its moment to attack when the immune system is weak.

 And unfortunately, TB has taken advantage of infection with another pathogen: HIV – the virus that causes AIDS.
-One consequence of HIV is that it depresses the immune system.
+One consequence of HIV is that it supresses the immune system.

-If an individual infected with HIV has latent TB, then often active tuberculosis will ensue; this co-infection has been a major reason why TB has taken hold and become much more difficult to treat.
+If an individual infected with HIV has dormant TB, then often active tuberculosis will follow; this co-infection has been a major reason why TB has taken hold and become much more difficult to treat.

-We have made progress in treating other major infections.
-A scourge of Europe from the late 15th century on was the sexually transmitted disease syphilis, caused by a corkscrew shaped bacterium.
+Progress has been made in treating other major infections.
+A scourge of Europe from the late 15th century on was the sexually transmitted disease syphilis, caused by a corkscrew-shaped bacterium.

 It is possible that it was brought to Europe by the ships of Columbus returning from the New World, although this cannot be proven.
-It occurred in three stages, starting with a localised skin lesion which will then clear up.
+It occurred in three stages, starting with a localised skin lesion that would then clear up.

-Further symptoms will occur with latent periods in between until sometimes several decades later, tertiary syphilis strikes.
+Further symptoms occurred with latent periods in between until sometimes several decades later, tertiary syphilis arrived.
 This can lead to paralysis, blindness, dementia and eventually death.

-Some have even suggested that Henry VIII’s growing megalomania and inability to produce many viable offspring despite an abundance of wives and mistresses was due to syphilis infection.
+Some have even suggested that Henry VIII’s growing megalomania and inability to produce many viable offspring, despite an abundance of wives and mistresses, were due to syphilis infection.

 Fortunately, syphilis is now readily treatable with antibiotics.
 But what if we didn’t have antibiotics?
-This might seem fanciful now, as most of us can’t remember when we didn’t routinely have these wonder drugs to treat what seem like trivial infections.
+This might seem fanciful now; most of us can’t remember when we didn’t routinely have these wonder drugs to treat what seem like trivial infections.

 But it was not so long since the first patient, Albert Alexander, was treated for a nasty infection caused by a rose thorn – 1941 in fact.
 An injection with the antibiotic penicillin immediately had a dramatic effect on the infection, causing it to retreat.

-The doctors had insufficient drug to get rid of it altogether, so sadly, Albert died.
+The doctors had insufficient drugs to get rid of it altogether, so sadly, Albert died.
 This first treatment led to the start of the antibiotic era, which we now take for granted.

 But what if the antibiotics stop working?
 Alarmingly, this is starting to happen.
-Many bacteria are becoming resistant to some antibiotics, and just a very few seem to be resistant to virtually all antibiotics.
+Many bacteria are becoming resistant to some antibiotics, and a few seem to be resistant to virtually all antibiotics.

-So in the battle between Humanity and Nature, Nature still seems to retain the upper hand.
+So in the battle between humanity and nature, nature seems to retain the upper hand.
 We need to work hard to keep up and continue to develop new ways of dealing with infectious agents because you can be sure there are more pathogens out there, waiting for their moment to come.